Alocasia Dark Star

 FAQs and Common Problems

 They are commonly under and over watered and these problems show on their big leaves.
 Drooping, yellowing and browning of leaves could indicate these issues.
 In any of these cases check the soil and you’ll know which one it is.
-Maintaining a regular watering schedule is important to stop these issues: check the pant weekly but only water if needed.
+Maintaining a regular watering schedule is important to stop these issues: check the plant weekly but only water if needed.

 Other Articles You Might Like